replit-discord/carnival/STRUCTURE.md

                                 -- Format given below

     - GAMES TABLE
-        - game_id               -- A unique number assigned to each game.
-(10 digit in length)
+        - game_id               -- A unique ID generated for the game.
         - game_name             -- The game's name
         - game_owner            -- The email ID of the game owner
         - game_scores           -- An array of JSON Objects containing the scores of the gamers (for leaderboard)